ICM Strategy in Tournament Poker: The Complete Guide

 GTO ICM strategy · Daniel Dvoress

-• Open ranges widen immediately back toward chip EV
+- Open ranges widen immediately back toward chip EV.
+Gappers return.

 Exploitative ICM strategy · Leonard Maue

-• Chip leader has near-polar range (any two): SB calling range is razor thin, BB is actually wider than opponents think
+- Chip leader has near-polar range: SB calling range is razor thin, BB is wider than opponents think.

-• Flat payout?
-Know what chips actually get you — doubling 15bb → 30bb may not shift your finishing distribution
+- Know what chips actually get you.
+Doubling a short stack may not shift your finishing distribution.

 Stage 5: Near the final table — distribution and arrangement

-As you approach the final table, ICM pressure rebuilds — but it does so differently from the bubble approach.
-Two factors now dominate strategy more than anything else: stack distribution and stack arrangement.
+As you approach the final table, ICM pressure rebuilds, but it does so differently from the bubble approach.
+Two factors now dominate strategy more than anything else: stack stribution and stack arrangement.

 Distribution means how varied the stacks are.
 In a flat distribution, pressure is moderate and two-way.
 With extreme short stacks and a runaway chip leader, you’re a medium stack playing not to freeroll the shorts into pay jumps above you.
-Arrangement means seat positions — a covering stack directly to your left is a fundamentally different problem than that same stack to your right.
+Arrangement means seat positions, a covering stack direct to your left is a fundamentally different problem than that same stack to your right.
 The same 13bb plays completely differently depending on whether the field average is 40bb or 22bb.

-“The two main driving factors that are going to determine your range — how loose you can be and what size to use — are the distribution of the other stacks and the arrangement of the other stacks.”
+“The two main driving factors that are going to determine your range, how loose you can be and what size to use, are the distribution of the other stacks and the arrangementthe other stacks.”

 Game plan — Near the final table